Influenza Statistics

 Influenza vaccination is recommended for all Australians aged 6 months and older.
 Flu vaccination reporting to the Australian Immunisation Register (AIR) is mandatory allowing coverage rates to be monitored.

-Reporting of influenza vaccination coverage for the 2024 influenza season will commence shortly after the NIP rollout of influenza vaccines across Australia.
+NCIRS has commenced reporting of influenza vaccination coverage for the 2024 influenza season, which will continue until the end of August.

 -----------